-Change from adjustment to fair value of investment property and investment property under construction of the segment - The profit from adjustment to fair value of investment property and investment property under construction of the segment in the Report Period totaled approx. NIS 71 million, compared with approx. NIS 690 million in the same period last year.
-Most of the profit in the same period last year derived from the decrease in the cap rate.
-The properties are presented according to valuations prepared by an independent appraiser as of December 31, 2020.
+Change from adjustment to fair value of investment property and investment property under construction of the segment - The profit from adjustment to fair value of investment property and investment property under construction of the segment totaled approx. NIS 1,701 million in the Report Period, compared with approx. NIS 71 million in the year ended December 31, 2020.
+Most of the profit in the year ended December 31, 2021 derived from a decrease in the cap rate, an increase in rent and an increase in the Consumer Price Index.
+The properties are presented according to valuations prepared by an independent appraiser as of December 31, 2021.